P.Yale 1 inv. 419

 The P.Yale 1 inv.
-419 (also Rahlfs 814, VH 12, TM 61924) is a septuagint manuscript of the biblical Book of Genesis.
+419 (meaning "Papyrus Yale, 1 inventory number 419; also P. CtYBR 419, Rahlfs 814, VH 12, TM 61924) is a Septuagint manuscript of the biblical Book of Genesis.
 This is possibly the oldest fragment of Genesis written on papyrus in koine Greek.
 It is paleographically dated to the early 2nd century CE.

 History

-This manuscript came from Cairo, Egypt, and in 1964, it was published by C. Bradford Weller.
-The manuscript was in the form of a Codex with 14 x 9.7 cm.
+This manuscript came from Cairo, and in 1964, it was published by C. Bradford Weller.
+The manuscript was in the form of a codex measuring 14 × 9.7 cm.

 Content

 The text contains part of the book of Genesis according to the Septuagint.
-On the recto it contains Genesis 14 5-8 and on the verso Genesis 14 12–15.
-This may be the oldest Christian manuscript that attests to the codex form.
+On the recto it contains Gen 14:5–8 and on the verso Gen 14:12–15, part of the story of Abram rescuing Lot.
+This may be the oldest Jewish/Christian manuscript that attests to the codex form.